-- Complete at least 120 SH as required by the University. - Successfully complete required courses in Health and Physical Education program. - Earn a grade of C or better in each education (EDUC) and special education (SPED) course. - Earn a grade of C or better in all HPED courses. - Earn a grade of C or better in all program prescribed ENGL, MATH, CHEM, BIOL, and HSTY courses. - Complete an e-portfolio demonstrating mastery of State of North Carolina standards for teacher candidates.
-E-portfolio subscription carries a one-time cost of \$140.00 (for a 4 year subscription). - Pass licensing examinations required for North Carolina License.
+- Complete at least 120 SH as required by the University. - Successfully complete required courses in Health and Physical Education program. - Earn a grade of C or better in each Education (EDUC) and special Education (SPED) course. - Earn a grade of C or better in all HPED courses. - Earn a grade of C or better in all program prescribed ENGL, MATH, CHEM, BIOL, and HSTY courses. - Complete an e-portfolio demonstrating mastery of State of North Carolina standards for teacher candidates. - Pass ALL licensing examinations required for North Carolina License. - Earn a qualifying score on the required performance assessment (PPAT) administered during the student teaching experience.